Quantum indices and refined enumeration of real plane curves: Proofs

 Note that any curve in $\RR_\Delta^{\R D}(\PP_{t_0\pm\epsilon})$ is obtained by smoothing $\R D$ at a point $q\in I$.
 The quantum index of the result is $\pm k(\R D_1)\pm k(\R D_2)$, where the signs are determined by the agreement or disagreement of the orientation of the resulting curve with the chosen orientations of $\R D_j$.
 Since $\#(I_+)=\#(I_-)$, Lemma \ref{sign} implies that $\RR_\Delta^{\R D}(\PP_{t_0+\epsilon})$ and $\RR_\Delta^{\R D}(\PP_{t_0-\epsilon})$ have the same number of curves of each quantum index. \end{proof}

-\begin{proof}[Proof of Theorem \ref{tildeR}] By the same reason as above we have $\tilde R_{\Delta_d,k}(\PP)=\tilde R_{\Delta_d,k}(\PP')$ if there are no reducible curves with the Newton polygon $\Delta_d$ that pass through $\PP_t$.
+\begin{proof}[Proof of Theorem \ref{tildeR}] By Proposition \ref{wlem} we have $\tilde R_{\Delta_d,k}(\PP)=\tilde R_{\Delta_d,k}(\PP')$ if there are no reducible curves with the Newton polygon $\Delta_d$ that pass through $\PP_t$.
 Also we may assume that if $\R D$ is a reducible curve with the Newton polygon $\Delta_d$ passing through $\PP_{t_0}$ then it consists of two components $\R D_1$ and $\R D_2$ that intersect transversely at a finite set $I$.
 Note that the degree of both components, $\R D_1$ and $\R D_2$, must be even, as a real curve of odd degree must intersect $\dd\rp^2$ in a negative point as the boundary of the positive quadrant is null-homologous.

 We have two smoothings of $\R D$ at $q\in I$ that pass through $\PP_{t_0-\epsilon}$ and $\PP_{t_0+\epsilon}$.
 One can be oriented in accordance with the orientations of $\R D_1$ and $\R D_2$ and the other in accordance with the orientation of $\R D_1$, but opposite to the orientation of $\R D_2$.
 The corresponding quantum indices are different by $2k(\R D_2)$.
 The index $k(\R D_2)$ is integer since the degree of $\R D_2$ is even. \end{proof}